pramindanata/sejuta-cita-tech-test/README.md

 ## Microservices Architecture

-The microservices contain 2 service, namely:
+This repository contain 2 services, namely:

 - `auth-service`: Service for user authentication, such as login, logout, and refresh token.
 - `user-service`: Service for user CRUD.